soffes/blog/posts/2012-07-26-how-to-learn.markdown

 ==So, go start doing *right now*.== Seriously, close this blog post and fire up Google.
 There's no time like the present.

+---

-> *This definitely has exceptions.
+^1 This definitely has exceptions.
 Doctors, please don't learn by doing on me.